SiaFoundation/siad/doc/api/index.html.md

 **siafundportion** | fraction
 Fraction of each file contract payout given to siafund holders.

-**targetwindow** | number of blocks
-Height of the window used to adjust the difficulty.

 **initialcoinbase** | siacoin
 Number of coins given to the miner of the first block.
 Note that elsewhere in the API currency is typically returned in hastings and as a bignum.
 This is not the case here.